keithasaurus/koda-validate/README.md

 you must use the `.validate_async` method when doing any kind of async validation.

 #### Limitations
-`RecordValidator` is currently limited to at-most 10 keys.
+`RecordValidator` is currently limited to at-most 16 keys.
 This is simply because mypy gets slower and slower when typechecking against the `@overload`s for RecordValidator's `__init__` method.
+In the uncommon case that
-This may change soon.
-In the meantime, if you have 10+ fields on a record like object, you may be able to use `DictValidatorAny`, `MapValidator`, or, in some cases, `OneOf2`/`OneOf3` in combination with `RecordValidator`.
+you need to validate 16+ fields on a record-like object, you may be able to use `DictValidatorAny`, `MapValidator`, or, in some cases, `OneOf2`/`OneOf3` in combination with `RecordValidator`.
 There is also the possibility to generate the code into your project if you want more keys: